Can I drive an electric car in a flood?

 Moving slower will also make it less likely your wheels will lose contact with the road and aquaplane, and also means you won’t move water onto pavements or splash pedestrians.

-Is an electric car better or worse protected against water than a petrol one?
+Is an EV better or worse protected against water than a petrol car?

-Though it’s not an exact science, some actually believe electric cars are better suited to driving in standing water than cars with combustion engines.
-This is because petrol or diesel cars can easily be stopped in their tracks by water flooding into the engine via air intakes.
+Though it’s not an exact science, some actually believe electric cars are better suited to driving in standing water than cars with combustion engines because petrol or diesel cars can easily be stopped in their tracks by water flooding into the engine via air intakes.

-It’s a good idea to check the maximum wading depth for your car, too.
-Generally, electric cars are on a par with their combustion powered siblings.
+It’s a good idea to check the maximum wading depth for your car, too – generally electric cars are on par with their combustion powered siblings.
 For example, both an Audi Q8 and an Audi e-tron have a 500mm maximum rating, as per Audi’s official figures.
 But it varies from car to car.

 Can I charge an electric car in the rain/in a flood?